ef4/ember-computed-cleanup/README.md

 }
 ```

-That you can use it like:
+That you can use like:

 ```js
 import Component from '@ember/component';